About Data sharing

 The CISM has setup two web services for sharing data:

-- Dataverse, which is a platform that allows publishing datasets and obtain a DOI for them.
+• Dataverse, which is a platform that allows publishing datasets along with a DOI for easy and permanent referencing from published papers.

 Nextcloud is a tool, similar to Dropbox, that allows sharing files easily through the web.
 It is the most convenient way to give access to your file on the storage to colleagues who live abroad.